.357 Magnum: Dimensions

 The cartridge headspaces on the rim of the case.
 The common rifling twist rate for this cartridge is 476 mm (1 in 18.74 in), six grooves, ø lands = 8.79 mm, ø grooves = 9.02 mm, land width = 2.69 mm and the primer type is small pistol magnum.

 According to the C.I.P. rulings, the .357 Magnum cartridge case can handle up to 300 MPa Pmax piezo pressure.
-In C.I.P.-regulated countries every pistol cartridge combination has to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.
+In C.I.P.-regulated countries, every pistol cartridge combination has to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.
 This means that .357 Magnum chambered arms in C.I.P.-regulated countries are currently proof tested at 390 MPa PE piezo pressure.

 Performance

 This cartridge is regarded by many as an excellent hunting, metallic silhouette, and self-defense round.
-With proper loadings it can also be effective against large or dangerous game, such as bear and ungulates; however, many consider the larger and more powerful magnum cartridges to be more appropriate, such as the .41 Magnum, .44 Magnum .454 Casull, .460 S&W Magnum, .480 Ruger, and .500 S&W Magnum.
-Comparatively, the .357 Magnum has less energy than the larger magnum revolver loadings but is smaller in diameter with high velocity allowing for excellent penetration properties.
+With proper loadings it can also be effective against large or dangerous game, such as bear and ungulates.
+The .357 Magnum has less energy than the larger magnum revolver loadings but is smaller in diameter with high velocity allowing for excellent penetration properties.
 It is a fine small- and medium-game round and is sufficient to hunt deer at reasonable ranges if suitable loadings are used by a competent marksman.
 For further comparison, the .357 Magnum has a higher velocity at 100 yd than its parent case (.38 Special) has at the muzzle.
 The .357 Magnum's effectiveness on game is similar to that of the .45 Colt, but with a much flatter trajectory due to its higher velocity.
-It has been used with success for self-defence, plinking, hunting, or target shooting.
+It has been used with success for self-defense, plinking, hunting, or target shooting.